 The Office of Student Rights and Responsibilities works to create educational processes to support the mission of student development.
 There are several different processes the SRR office coordinates.
-These processes are intended to provide that all students (whether making a complaint or responding to it) are treated in a manner which is fundamentally fair in accordance with the procedures developed by the university.
+These processes are intended to provide that all students (whether making a complaint or responding to it) are treated in a manner that is fundamentally fair in accordance with the procedures developed by the university.

 Rights For Students